meastoso/aethernet-website/README.md

 # aethernet-website
 Repository to hold all aethernet-website content which gets shipped via FTP to our webserver.
+Ask for an FTP account from meastoso if you wish to contribute here and push mainline changes to FTP server.

-# Test Push
+# TODO
-This is a test push
+Much still TODO!